Taekwondo

 A technology based on magnets or RFID

 The E-Foot Protector contains magnets embedded in parts such as the bridge and heel of the foot.
-A valid kick is determined by whether the hogu - containing magnetometers - detects a magnet in the proximity of the impact location.
+A valid kick is determined by whether the hogu - containing magnetometers - detects a magnet in proximity to the impact location.
 If the impact is, for example, from a knee strike - which is strictly forbidden - the hogu does not detect a magnet in proximity and does not indicate a valid kick.
 When the impact is validated as being from a kick, piezoelectric force sensors evaluate the kick's power by the level of distortion of the hogu.
 A radio frequency (RF) transmitter then wirelessly sends the information to the connected computer.
 The software on the computer calculates the amount of force with which the hogu has been hit.
-If the power exceeds a pre-specified threshold, the software awards point to the player who made the hit.
+If the power exceeds a pre-specified threshold, the software awards points to the player who made the hit.

 This system means that a player needs a correct technique when executing a kick to "turn the sensor on" and needs adequate power to register the kick.
 It eliminates points registering with knees, bodies colliding, and soft sensors just touching the protector.
 The minimum power can also be adapted by weight division.

 Instead of magnets, the E-Foot Protector can also be embedded with RFID technology that detects a valid Kick on the Electronic Protectors.
-RFID sensor on the E-Foot Protector reacts to the RFID Antenna on the Electronic Protectors in milliseconds.
+The RFID sensor on the E-Foot Protector reacts to the RFID Antenna on the Electronic Protectors in milliseconds.
 The process is then the same as described for the system with the magnets.

 A developing technology